An Architect Designed This Soft, Immersive Jungle Gym For His Autistic Daughter

-When computational design and material systems expert Sean Ahlqust learned that his toddler had autism, he quickly refocused his work on how it could serve a medical purpose.
-At SXSW in Austin last week, he presented the latest chapter of his research into interactive tactile architecture—which he calls Social Sensory Surfaces.
+When computational design and material systems expert Sean Ahlquist learned that his toddler had autism, he quickly refocused his work on how it could serve a medical purpose.
+At SXSW in Austin last week, he presented the latest chapter of his research into interactive tactile architecture–which he calls Social Sensory Architectures.

-The project, called Sensory[STRUCTURE], is an amorphous playscape constructed from 3D-knitted elastic textiles fabricated on a computer-controlled knitter and stretched on sinuous glass-fiber reinforced polymer rods.
-Ahlquist, who is an assistant professor of architecture at the University of Michigan, led a cross-disciplinary group of researchers from the school's architecture, computer science, music, and integrative medicine departments (see a full list of project collaborators here) to develop the idea they call "sensorially responsive textile environments."
+The project, called Sensory[PLAYSCAPE], is an amorphous playscape constructed from 3D-knitted elastic textiles fabricated on a computer-controlled knitter and stretched on sinuous glass-fiber reinforced polymer rods.
+Ahlquist, who is an assistant professor of architecture at the University of Michigan, led a cross-disciplinary group of researchers from the school’s architecture, computer science, music, and integrative medicine departments (see a full list of project collaborators here) to develop the idea they call “sensorially responsive textile environments.”

 Children with autism often have trouble with fine motor function (which is used for activities like writing), gross motor function (which is used for activities like riding a bike), and processing sensory information (like pain or strength).
 These physical limitations often have ripple effects socially, and can make it more difficult for children with autism to make friends.